How to File for Unemployment Benefits

 Filing varies by state.
 In New York, for example, filing for unemployment benefits is relatively simple.
 Unemployed workers can visit the Unemployment Benefits website to file a new unemployment claim, claim weekly benefits, or check on the status of an existing unemployment compensation claim.
 Filing by phone is also an option.

 In California, workers can also file an unemployment insurance claim by completing an online form.
-In addition, there is a form that can be printed out, completed, and mailed or faxed, as well as a toll-free number you can call to file for unemployment.
+The site also features a form that can be printed out, completed, and mailed or faxed, as well as a toll-free number you can call to file for unemployment.

 Where to File When You Worked in a Different State

-If you live in one state and worked in another, or if you have moved, usually, you should file your unemployment claim with the state where you worked.
+If you live in one state and worked in another, or if you have moved, you should generally file your unemployment claim with the state where you worked.

 If you worked in a state other than the one where you live or if you worked in multiple states, the state unemployment office where you now live can provide information about how to file your claim with other states.